Getting simple, practical guidance on addiction treatment near St Mellons is difficult....but not impossible.

 Over the first seven days in alcohol/drug rehab you should expect the following…

-Upon completing your detox, you’ll be in the safe hands of the clinicians who will guide you through the therapeutic process.
+Our clinical team will begin to guide you, once you’ve completed your detox from alcohol or drugs, through the start of your therapy.
 You may find yourself in individual counselling sessions or in group Behavioural Therapy, which seeks to help you understand the reasons for your addiction.

-St Mellons and Cardiff Residential programmes are, as a whole quite diverse, and will see you participating in mutual aid meetings, complementary or holistic therapies, sharing experiences with other clients, physical exercise routines, and and transition towards regaining some structure and order in your routine.
+In general, residential programmes are quite diverse, and will see you participating in mutual aid meetings, complementary or holistic therapies, sharing experiences with other clients, physical exercise routines, and and transition towards regaining some structure and order in your routine.

 - Going it alone.
 Believing that even though although external support channels are available, they are not required.

 - Programmes of treatment which are extreme in nature and which tend to be geared towards one form of therapy or approach.
 The majority of rehab clinics favour a broader approach which takes into account all routes to recovery and don’t insist that religious adherence is required.

 - An approach which is doomed to failure at worst will be one which depersonalises individuals as unique.

 Drug or alcohol rehab programmes which are known to work are those which place the client within a community of people with shared problems and a corresponding shared will to succeed in conquering their addictive behaviour.